-A fast expanding population and a steady supply of infrastructure projects and hydrocarbons have allowed Qatar’s banking sector to maintain a continuous double digit growth.
-However, while the project pipeline remains full, the increasingly competitive banking environment has lead the nation’s lenders to seek revenue in untapped segments of the market.
-The result is new products and services, and an increasing investment in markets beyond Qatar’s borders.
+A fast expanding population and a steady supply of infrastructure projects and hydrocarbons have allowed Qatar’s banking sector to maintain a continuous double-digit growth.
+However, while the project pipeline remains full, the increasingly competitive banking environment has to lead the nation’s lenders to seek revenue in untapped segments of the market.
+This results in new products and services, and an increased investment in markets beyond Qatar’s borders.

 Qatar is emerging as the most attractive market for retailers in the Middle East.

 The Gulf state was a new entry at fourth in the latest Global Retail Development Index (GRDI).

 Despite the record drop in oil prices, retail sales growth is expected to continue.
 Indeed, the retail space pipeline remains strong, with several major projects underway in Qatar.